danromero/clio/README.md

 # clio

 ## What is this?
 Jekyll is a template and theme based on [danromero.org](https://danromero.org).
 This repository is designed to be hosted on [GitHub Pages](https://pages.github.com) with [Jekyll](https://jekyllrb.com).
-You can read more about the [GH Pages + Jekyll integration](https://help.github.com/en/github/working-with-github-pages/setting-up-a-github-pages-site-with-jekyll).
+You can read more about the [GitHub Pages + Jekyll integration](https://help.github.com/en/github/working-with-github-pages/setting-up-a-github-pages-site-with-jekyll).
 Out-of-the-box the template supports:

 1. A homepage that displays a brief introduction and the most recent blog posts in reverse chronological order.
-2. An about page located at `/about/`
+2. An about page located at `/about/`.
-3. A sample blog post
+3. A sample blog post.
-4. An RSS feed for all of the blog posts
+4. An RSS feed for all of the blog posts.

 ## How to set up